judsonlmoore/judsonlmoore.com/_posts/blog/2015-01-09-mutual-mobile-hyderabad.markdown

   - india
   - mutual mobile
   - success
-excerpt:					Mutual Mobile sent me to India for six months to build a new Hyderabad India office.
+description:					Mutual Mobile sent me to India for six months to build a new Hyderabad India office.
 This is the story of the collaborative process to create this space.
 image:						/assets/images/2015/04/IMG_1468.jpg
 ---